erlage/rad/packages/text_editor_vscode_extension/README.md

 ![Visual-JSX Preview](https://photogram.erlage.com/tmp/rad_vscode_peek1.gif)

-**Note**: Visual-JSX does not parse or visualize official HTML widgets.
+**Note**: Visual-JSX does not parse or visualize original HTML widgets(that are included in Rad's framework package).
 By default, Visual-JSX only works with HTML widgets from the [rad_html_vscode](https://pub.dev/packages/rad_html_vscode) package, so it is recommended to use it for the best experience.
-If you wish to visualize official HTML widgets, you can turn on the experimental parsing feature by setting `rad.jsxEnableExperimentParsingOfficialSyntax` to true in your `settings.json` file.
+If you wish to visualize original HTML widgets, you can turn on the experimental parsing feature by setting `rad.jsxEnableExperimentParsingOriginalSyntax` to true in your `settings.json` file.

 ### Toggling JSX